jbranchaud/til/postgres/install-postgres-with-uuid-ossp-using-asdf.md

 [`asdf-postgres`](https://github.com/smashedtoatoms/asdf-postgres) plugin, the
 `uuid-ossp` extension is not included.

+Without it I had trouble running schema migrations against a database that was trying to create the `uuid-ossp` extension:

+> postgresql uuid-ossp.control file missing in extention folder

 To include `uuid-ossp` when installing Postgres with `asdf`, you'll need to include _extra config options_.